dpbmm/PythonInstruction/python_class_at_mm/python_lecture_notes_20150105.md

 ### Basic terminal use

- 1. This course comes with a whole [mini-course in how to use a terminal](http://learnpythonthehardway.org/book/appendixa.html), which I know frightens some people.
+ 1. This course comes with a whole [mini-course in how to use a terminal](http://learnpythonthehardway.org/book/appendixa.html), which I know intimidates some people.
 This is a good time to learn the basics, if you haven't already.
- 1. Please find the course and do exercises 1-6 for the next class.
+ 1. Please locate the course ("Appendix A") within the tutorial materials and do exercises 1-6 for our next meeting on Wednesday (7 January, 2015).
- 1. Basic commands:
+ 1. Basic commands that are covered:
     2. `pwd`
     2. `mkdir`
     2. `cd`